Human-Technology Interaction and Communication B.Sc.

-As part of the Technical Communication course of study English classes are offered right from the first semester of studies.
+As part of the Human-Technology Interaction and Communication course of study English classes are offered right from the first semester of studies.
 Participation is mandatory, even if students already posess excellent English language skills.
 Coursework will not be graded, however.

 Only the combination with Fundamentals in Mechanical Engineering requires documentation of having absolved a pre-internship in order to register for the course of study.
 All students will complete internships during the further course of study in both a communication science setting – 4 weeks at an institute or as a member of a research project group at RWTH – and in a technical field.
 Here, requirements vary from one fundamentals subject to another.
 Details with regard to all the different requirements for internships can be found on the website of the course of study under Praktika.

-The Technical Communications course of study offers a great variety of study abroad programs, because students can profit from the international cooperations of the different faculties.
+The Human-Technology Interaction and Communication course of study offers a great variety of study abroad programs, because students can profit from the international cooperations of the different faculties.
 With the help of the EU-mobility program ERASMUS students can take part in subject specific offers at partner universities all throughout Europe.
 Furthermore, students can visit universities worldwide – in particular with the help of different faculties' own partnership agreements.
 Many students complete their company internship during their master studies within an international context.